Change in bowel habit after treatment

 Find out more about managing bowel function in our booklet Regaining bowel control.

 Our information booklet, Your diet and lifestyle: living with and beyond bowel cancer has information on diet, including coping with bowel problems, eating and drinking with a stoma and losing and gaining weight.
 It also includes a food and symptom diary to help you find out what foods you react to.

-Visit our online patient forum to talk about your experiences, share knowledge and get support from other people.
+Visit our online community to talk about your experiences, share knowledge and get support from other people.